 At Brooklyn House, we sleep with all sorts of magic charms to protect us against malicious dreams, invading spirits, and the occasional urge our souls might get to wander off.
-I even have a magic pillow to make sure my soul-or ba, if you want to get Egyptian about it-stays anchored to my body.
+I even have a magic pillow to make sure my soul-or ba, if even have a magic pillow to make sure my soul-or ba, if you want to get Egyptian about it-stays anchored to my body.
+I got one of those sensations immediately when I fell asleep.
+Think of it as an incoming call, with my brain giving me the option to accept or decline.
+Most of the time, it's best to decline, especially when my brain is reporting an unknown number.
 It isn't a perfect system, though.
 Every so often I can sense some outside force tugging on my mind, trying to get my attention.
-Or my soul will let me know it has some other place to go, some important scene it needs to show me.
+Or my soul will let me know it has some other place to go, some important scene it needs to show me. unknown number.